Garlicky, lemony, fall-apart lamb, served in tacos with Greek salad.

 Zero fuss, perfectly cooked, slow-roasted lamb shoulder is piled onto flatbreads with tzatziki, Greek-inspired salad and fresh herbs.

-This is a fantastic recipe for entertaining.
-I make 1-2 lamb shoulders when I’m feeding a crown and prepare it 1 day ahead of time so all I need to do is pop it in the oven when it’s go-time.
-I love serving this Greek slow-roasted lamb shoulder in “tacos” with a Greek-inspired salad and homemade tzatziki.
-This meal is equally delicious with some roast potatoes or wedges!
+Greek Slow-roasted Lamb Shoulder Tacos are fantastic for entertaining.
+I make 1–2 lamb shoulders when I’m feeding a crowd and prepare it a day ahead of time so all I need to do is pop it in the oven the next morning.
+Although, I love serving the lamb in the “tacos” with the veggies and tzatziki, this meal is equally delicious with some roast potatoes or wedges!

 Greek Slow Roasted Lamb Shoulder Tacos